 Power save mode

-In power save mode only time (hours and minutes) and status icons are displayed:
+In power save mode only time (hours and minutes), status icons and battery level are displayed:

 This mode can be activated permanently, for the night/sleep time (as declared in Garmin Connect User Profile), or on activation of the Do Not Disturb status of the watch.